SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 You can use the abbreviated form anytime the value's type is already known.

-An instance of an enumeration case can have values associated with the instance.
-Instances of the same enumeration case can have different values associated with them.
+If enumeration has raw values, those values are determined as part of the declaration, which means every instance of the enumeration case has the same raw value.
+Another choice for enumeration cases is to have values associated with the case that are chosen when you make the instance, and that can be different for each instance of the enumeration case.
-You provide the associated values when you create the instance.
+You can think of the associated values as behaving like a stored property of the enumeration case.
-Associated values and raw values are different:
-The raw value of an enumeration case is the same for all of its instances, and you provide the raw value when you define the enumeration.

 For example,
 consider the case of requesting the sunrise and sunset time from a server.